appwriters-dev/appwriters-dev/src/routes/(nested)/30days/dart/(days)/day9/+page.md

-# Day 9: Building a Hangman Game in Dart
+# Building a Hangman Game in Dart

 Welcome to day 9 of our 30-day Dart coding adventure!
 If you've been with us, you would have already seen how to build a variety of projects like a temperature converter, a simple arithmetic calculator, and even a Tic Tac Toe game.
 Today, we will take on the challenge of building a classic word-guessing game, Hangman, using Dart.